wix-incubator/DetoxInstruments/README.md

 By integrating Detox Instruments in your app, many of the included instruments can automatically collect data.
 Some instruments require you to explicitly call the provided APIs so that specific data can be collected.

-For an in-depth look at the available APIs, see the [Developer API Reference](Documentation/DeveloperAPIReferenceIntro.md).
+For an in-depth look at the available APIs, see [Developer API Reference](Documentation/DeveloperAPIReferenceIntro.md).

 ## Profiling an App